reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 #### Extract a `useCounter` Hook {/*extract-a-usecounter-hook*/}

-This component uses a state variable and an Effect to display a number that increments every second.
+This component uses a State variable and an Effect to display a number that increments every second.
 Extract this logic into a custom Hook called `useCounter`.
 Your goal is to make the `Counter` component implementation look exactly like this:

 ```js
 export default function Counter() {